Suboxone Clinics in Virginia

 • Comprehensive substance use assessment

-• Administers naltrexone, buprenorphine detox and relapse prevention from naltrexone
+• Buprenorphine detox, relapse prevention from naltrexone and administers naltrexone

 American Addiction Treatment Center - Williamsburg, VA

-American Addiction Treatment Center is a suboxone rehab center in Williamsburg, VA, part of the 23188 zip area.
+American Addiction Treatment Center is a suboxone clinic in Williamsburg, Virginia, part of the 23188 zip area.

 Address: 5583 Mooretown Road, Suite B, Williamsburg, VA 23188 in James City County